fbpx

 Inflation

-The price of T-bills can also be affected by the prevailing rate of inflation.
-For example, if the inflation rate stands at 5% and the T-bill discount rate is 3%, it becomes uneconomical to invest in T-bills since the real rate of return will be a loss.
-The effect of this is that there is less demand for T-bills, and their prices will drop.
+The price of T-Bills can also be affected by the prevailing rate of inflation as inflation eats away at the real purchasing power of the T-Bill.
+For example, if the inflation rate stands at 5% and the T-Bill discount rate is 3%, it becomes uneconomical to invest in T-Bills since the real rate of return will be a loss.
+The effect of this is that there is less demand for T-Bills, and their prices will drop.

 Difference between T-Bills, T-Notes, and T-Bonds

-T-bills, T-notes, and T-bonds are fixed-income investments issued by the US Department of the Treasury when the government needs to borrow money.
+T-Bills, T-Notes, and T-Bonds are fixed-income investments issued by the US Department of the Treasury when the government needs to borrow money.
 They are all commonly referred to as “Treasuries.”
+The Treasury Department spreads out their borrowing over various maturities to ensure prudent debt management.

 T-Bills

-Treasury bills have a maturity of one year or less, and they do not pay interest before the expiry of the maturity period.
-They are sold in auctions at a discount from the par value of the bill.
-They are offered with maturities of 28 days (one month), 91 days (3 months), 182 days (6 months), and 364 days (one year).
+Treasury Bills have a maturity of one year or less, and they do not pay interest before the expiry of the maturity period.
+They are sold in auctions at a discount from the par value of the Bill and are most commonly offered with maturities of 28 days (one month), 91 days (3 months), 182 days (6 months), and 364 days (one year).

 T-Notes